Dedicated to the Continuation and Preservation of America's Indigenous Art Form

 We are a 501(c)(3) charitable foundation located on Maryland's Eastern Shore.

 Our Mission Statement

-Dedicated to the continuation and preservation of Jazz, America’s indigenous art form, Jazz Alive was created to bring this great music to audiences and students who have little to no opportunity to hear and learn from the genre’s great practitioners.
-Whether off jazz touring routes, lack of jazz presenters, or little funding for jazz events; Jazz Alive is committed to presenting concerts, school assemblies, master classes and school residencies in underserved communities.
+Dedicated to the continuation and preservation of jazz, America’s indigenous art form, Jazz Alive was created to bring this great music to audiences and students who have little to no opportunity to hear and learn from the genre’s great practitioners.
+Jazz Alive is committed to presenting concerts, school assemblies, master classes, and school residencies in underserved communities that may be off jazz touring routes, lack jazz presenters, or have little funding for jazz events.

 Board of Directors